Small, local nonprofits often find it difficult to compete for charitable dollars. In a crush of noble causes, it’s easy to get lost in the shuffle.

 But in the vein of “physician, heal thyself,” before turning to a local food pantry or health clinic, the students are starting with a nonprofit extremely close to home: the University itself.

-This semester, students are information on a variety of ways in which the University fiscally buoys eastern Union County.
+This semester, students are gathering information on a variety of ways in which the University fiscally buoys eastern Union County.
 How many extra dollars flow into the area on football game days?
-How many jobs have the construction of new dorms created over the past few years?
+How many jobs has the construction of new dorms created over the past few years?
 What impact do commuter students have on the local economy?